This Starbucks copycat Vanilla Sweet Cream Cold Brew recipe first appeared on Savory Experiments, where I am a contributor.

 Quick tips and tricks

 - Vanilla sweet cream is NOT meant to be low fat.
 It’s a decadent coffee creamer!
 Please don’t use lower fat milk substitutes because yours will not turn out the same.

-- How to store: Once made, transfer to an appropriate-sized mason jar, and store in the refrigerator for up to 2 weeks.
+- How to store: Store in the refrigerator in a sealed mason jar for up to 2 weeks.
 The syrup will last longer, but the sweet cream will not last as long.
-Make sure they’re sealed tightly.

 Vanilla Sweet Cream Cold Brew is a simple, delicious coffee drink that can easily be made at home.
 Make the three elements of this recipe—cold brew coffee, homemade vanilla syrup and homemade vanilla sweet cream—in advance to have the best homemade coffee drink around.

 Homemade Cold Brew Coffee*

 - ¼ cup heavy whipping cream

 - 3 tablespoons homemade vanilla syrup (recipe above)